 6 week ultrasound pictures

-An ultrasound this early will not show much of your baby.
 At this gestation, what the ultrasound technician is looking for is the size of a sweet pea.

 Normally during a pregnancy ultrasound, a baby is measured by CRL (crown rump length).
 This means the length from the top of your baby’s head to his or her bottom – limb measurements are not included.

-But the size and presence of the yolk sac will indicate how your baby is growing, and if everything looks normal.
+The size and presence of the yolk sac will indicate how your baby is growing, and if everything looks normal.

 Your baby’s heartbeat on ultrasound